juliandresbv/email-index-n-search/README.md

 ```bash
 docker compose up -d
 ```
+3. Install dependencies:

+    >Note: Choose either option i. or option ii. below:

+    1. Make command:

+        1. On the root directory of the repository, run the following command:

+            ```bash
+            make install
+            ```

+    2. Individual tabs/windows:

-3. Open three (3) terminal windows/tabs at the root of the project in each one:
+        Open three (3) terminal windows/tabs at the root of the project in each one:

         1. On tab/window #1, run the following commands to install the dependencies for the `indexer` app:

             ```bash
             cd indexer/
             go mod download -x
             ```

         2. On tab/window #2, run the following commands to install the dependencies for the `server` app:

             ```bash
             cd server/
             go mod download -x
             ```

         3. On tab/window #3, run the following commands to install the dependencies for the `emails-search-app` app:

             ```bash
             cd emails-search-app/
             npm install
             ```

 4. Create and set the environment variables on a `.env` file for every app following the form of the `.env.example` file on each app's directory.